-What Is Open Banking?
-A Clear Overview
+What is Open Banking?
+A clear overview

-Open banking is a modern, secure, and cost-effective way for both businesses and consumers to access financial services.
+Open banking is a modern, secure and cost-effective way for both businesses and consumers to access financial services.
 It allows individuals to authorise the sharing of their banking data and to initiate direct payments through secure APIs (application programming interfaces), typically provided by licensed banks and regulated third-party providers under the PSD2 directive.

 These APIs enable two key services:

 - Account Information Services (AIS): Gives access to real-time account balances and transaction histories.
-This is useful for budgeting tools, credit scoring, KYC processes, and personalised analytics.
+This is useful for budgeting tools, credit scoring, KYC processes and personalised analytics.

 - Payment Initiation Services (PIS): Allows customers to make direct bank-to-bank payments, bypassing card networks.
 This often means faster settlement times and lower transaction costs.